dilyn-corner/KISS-kde/README.md

 problems with this.
 If you take umbridge with this hard fact, perhaps reflect on why you want KDE in the first place?

-## polkit, PAM, logind
+### polkit, PAM, logind

 You'll notice in many distros that there are many versions of, for instance, polkit swimming around.
 I don't want to maintain a bunch of polkit versions for different login managers and greeters.
 In fact, I want as minimal maintenance as possible.
 But I also want to maximize choice.
 There's no *good* reason to assume a user wants `linux-pam` over `shadow`.
 There's no good reason to assume anything about what the user wants!
-But this minimalism should decrease function as much as possible.
+But this minimalism should decrease friction as much as possible.
 I don't want to punish users for wanting to install these programs.
-I definitely don't to force anyone to do the reading I did either!
+I definitely don't want to force them to do the reading I did either!

 For the user who is disinterested or unconcerned with `linux-pam`, `polkit`, `elogind`, etc., they are required to do nothing.
 Not only is this in line with